Igor Domsac | June 20, 2025

 Talking about ayahuasca, iboga, peyote, or toad without considering the social, ecological, and cultural contexts in which these practices take place is as problematic as ignoring the supply chains or the impact of Western demand on these species.
 Precision in language must be accompanied by an ethical perspective that includes reciprocity, sustainability, and respect for the self-determination of custodial peoples.
 Recognizing the importance of “sacred reciprocity” in Indigenous traditions — a commitment that goes beyond superficial recognition to include concrete actions of support and retribution — is key to avoiding cultural appropriation and promoting truly equitable dialogue.

 In this sense, language must not only be accurate: it must also be positioned from an ethical standpoint.
 Naming does not simply mean describing, but rather situating oneself.
 And in contexts of epistemic colonialism, language can represent both an instrument of domination and a tool for decolonization.
 A commitment to transforming drug policies and destigmatizing ancestral medicines necessarily involves a thorough review of our vocabulary.
-And questioning the paradigm of “legality” is the first step toward opening a truly democratic and inclusive debate.
+And questioning the paradigm of drug “legality” is the first step toward opening a truly democratic and inclusive debate.

 This discursive transformation should also be reflected in the curricula of key professions—such as law, medicine, psychology, and journalism—where educational inertia persists, reproducing stigmas or rendering intercultural approaches invisible.
 Incorporating critical pedagogy on language can be a fundamental step in reversing these trends from the ground up.
 Various organizations and committed voices are promoting a more precise, ethical, and culturally informed grammar.
 Because it is not simply about how we say things: it is about who we listen to, who we silence, and what worlds we allow to exist with our words.